oldmcdonnell/TSTKYSAFE/README.md

 ### Developer: Eoin McDonnell
 **Tools**: Vue.js frontend, Laravel backend, Google Maps API

-Admin access only by yubi-key PICO2 auth, if keys are lost there is no fail safe.
-We would rather eceryone be safe than expose them.
+Admin access only by yubi-key, FICO2 auth, if keys are lost there is no fail safe.
+We would rather everyone be safe and lose all inforamation.

 ![Map Preview](assets/map.jpg)